eth-easl/dandelion_sosp_ae/README.md

 We recommend Ubuntu 22.04: its apt repos still have python3.10 available, which is required by one of the dependencies.

 Our setup requires that the ssh key for GitHub and Cloudlab are the same.
+You only need a readonly key for public GitHub repositories: to add one, you can add it as a deploy key to a temporary repository, it will also allow pulling from public GitHub repositories.
 Make sure your ssh agent is running and has access to this ssh key.
 Start it:
 ```
 eval "$(ssh-agent -s)"